 - There's no such thing as a "typical" Canadian farm.
-They're different sizes and types, but they all share a commitment to caring for their land and animals, 365 days a year. - In 1900, one farmer produced enough food for 10 people and 50 cents of every dollar Canadians earned was spent on food.
-Today, that same farmer can feed well over 120 people, and we spend just over 10 cents of every dollar on food. - Like all of us, "we have an app for that"!
-Farmers today have many tools and technologies to enable us grow more food to feed more people.
-We can check the temperature in our barns on a smartphone, while satellite-controlled Global Positioning Systems (GPS) on tractors and other equipment help ensure fertilizers and crop protection products are applied in the right amount to the right places. - Less than two per cent of Canadians feed the other 98 per cent as well as helping to feed people right around the world.
+They're all different sizes and types, but they all share a commitment to carina for their land and animals.
+365 days a year. - In 1900, one farmer produced enough food for 10 people and 50 cents of every dollar Canadians earned was spent on food.
+Today, that same farmer can feed well over 120 people and we spend just over 10 cents of every dollar on food. - Like all of us, "we have an app for that"!
+Farmers today have many tools and technologies to let us arow more food to feed more people.
+We can check the temperature in our barns on a smartphone. while satellite-controlled Global Positioning Systems (GPS) on tractors and other equipment help ensure fertilizers and crop protection products are applied in the right amount to the right places. - Less than two per cent of Canadians feed the other 98 per cent as well as helping to feed people right around the world.
 And we do it on less land and using fewer resources than before. - Farming is different in each Canadian province.
-For example, Prince Edward Island has 1,495 farms that produce mostly dairy, fruits and vegetables (like potatoes) whereas Alberta has 43.234 farms that mostly raise beef and grow grains and oilseeds crops. - The average age of a Canadian farmer is 54.
+According to the 2011 census, Saskatchewan has 36,952 farms with grain, oilseed and beef being the most popular types.
+By comparison, Prince Edward Island has 1,495 farms that produce mostly dairy, fruits, vegetables (like potatoes) and plants, whereas Quebec's 29,437 farms lead the country in dairy and pork production. - The average age of a Saskatchewan farmer is 54.
 More than 70 per cent are men, and just under half of Canada's farmers also have a job off the farm to earn additional income for their families.
-More than half of all farmers have some form of post-secondary education.
+More than half of all farmers have some form of postsecondary education. - The average farm size in Saskatchewan is 1,668 acres (that's more than double the Canadian average!).

-...that big corporations have not taken over Canadian farms?
+ners are working on fewer, larger farms to produce more food for a growing Ca doing anything different.
+9, 🎐 that big corporations have not taken over Canadian farms?
 More than 97 per cent of Canadian farms today are still family-owned and operated, and many are handed down from generation to generation.